 - Slow Cooker - Throw it all in the slow cooker.
 Cook for four hours on medium.
 Then, remove the chicken at the end and shred it.

-- Toppings - Be creative with toppings: sour cream, Cotija cheese, diced jalapenos, fresh minced garlic, roasted garlic, lime wedge, Tajin seasoning, scallions, fried onions, avocado, or sharp cheddar cheese.
+- Toppings- Be creative with toppings: sour cream or Greek yogurt, Cotija cheese, diced jalapenos, fresh minced garlic, roasted garlic, lime wedge, Tajin seasoning, scallions or green onions, fried onions, avocado, or sharp cheddar cheese.

 - Creamy Soup - Make a whole new soup.
 Remove the chicken, and puree the vegetable soup with a cup of sour cream, served with a mixture of shredded cheese and shredded or small diced chicken and avocado.